 The London ULEZ was introduced in 2019, affecting hundreds of thousands of vehicles driving on the streets of the capital.
-Other cities such as Birmingham, Manchester, Oxford and Edinburgh are set to follow suit.
+Other cities, such as Birmingham, Edinburgh, Manchester and Oxford, are set to follow suit.

-The ULEZ – which was brought in by London mayor Sadiq Khan – is designed to improve air quality in London, with older, more polluting vehicles charged to enter the city.
+It was designed by London mayor Sadiq Khan to improve air quality, with older, more polluting vehicles charged to enter the city.
 It replaced a previous measure called the T-Charge, which started in 2017.